SaiLord28/HCT_Survival_Equity_System_Analysis/README.md

 ## Project Overview:

 Welcome to the Equity in post-HCT survival predictions project!
 This project was developed as part of System Analysis course at Universidad Distrital Francisco José de Caldas.
 The link of the project is https://www.kaggle.com/competitions/equity-post-HCT-survival-predictions.
-The goal of this project was......
-PENDING
+The goal of this project is to build a machine learning model that could accurately rank patients by their risk of a survival event (like relapse or death) after a hemopoietic cell transplant (HCT)
 ### Objectives:
-- .
+- Understand the structure of the competition’s system.

+- Learn more about the medical context to apply new ideas accurately as possible.

+- Identify the system’s elements, relationships, and boundaries.

+- Check the sensitivity and complexity of the problem.

+- Analyze the evaluation metric.

+- Propose recommendations to improve the accuracy and fairness of the models.

 ### Technologies: